-Although Alaska has some of the most forward-thinking and progressive laws regarding marijuana products, it’s not always easy making a decision on where to buy.
+Although Alaska has some of the most forward-thinking and progressive laws regarding marijuana products, it’s not always easy deciding on where to buy.

 Purchasing your favorite CBD oils is not an exception.
 The unusual legal situation around CBD oils can make purchasing locally unreliable.
 The best option for finding high-quality products for less money by far is finding an online store you can count on.

-Using a trusted online source for your products, you can ensure that a third-party has tested them and get the most bang for your buck.
-Although you may be able to find some products locally, it is likely that they are not legal in Alaska.
+Using a trusted online source for your products, you can ensure that a third party has tested them and get the most bang for your buck.
+Although you may be able to find some products locally, likely, they are not legal in Alaska.